Kubernetes 101: Part 2

 replication controller will delete this one and create another.

-Also, to balance the loads , we can have multiple pods .
+Also, to balance loads , we can have multiple pods .

 When the demand increases, it can also distribute load in other pods residing in other nodes.